DevNaftan/rick-and-morty/README.md

-"# Rick and Morty WebApp"
+# Rick and Morty WebApp